niner-games/test-phone-farter/README.md

 <h1 align="center">King Farthur.
 Riders of the Lost Fart</h1><br />

-A short and weird story of King Farthur and all his farts...
-And a test of building mobile app in one of the hybrid frameworks.
+A short and weird story of King Farthur in his ride after lost fart...
+And a test of building mobile app (mobile visual novel) in one of the hybrid frameworks.

 WORK IN PROGRESS.
 STOP HERE.
 THE REMAINING PART OF THIS TEXT IS A GARBAGE GENERATED OUT OF OUR TEMPLATE REPOSITORY AND HAS NOTHING TO DO WITH THE SUBJECT (KING FARTHUR AND HIS LOST FART).

 - [Tools](#tools)
     * [Passwords and keys](#passwords-and-keys)